mongock/flamingock-docs/site/v1/driver/driver-couchbase.md

 [[TOC]]

 ## Introduction
-This section explains the Mongock Driver for Couchbase and how to use it.
+This section explains the Flamingock Driver for Couchbase and how to use it.
 <br />

 -------------------------------------------

 ## Couchbase driver options and compatibility

-Mongock provides the `CouchbaseDriver`, which is compatible with official couchbase Java SDK `com.couchbase.client:java-client` 3.x.x.
+Flamingock provides the `CouchbaseDriver`, which is compatible with official couchbase Java SDK `com.couchbase.client:java-client` 3.x.x.
 `CouchbaseDriver` is tested against Couchbase Server version 6 and Couchbase Server version 7+, but should be working even with older versions.

-You can also use the Mongock spring extension to get advantage from the autoconfigure approach with Springboot.
+You can also use the Flamingock spring extension to get advantage from the autoconfigure approach with Springboot.

 <br />